Andrew Cuomo sexual harassment allegations

 Andrew Cuomo, the 56th governor of New York, was accused of sexual harassment by multiple women starting in December 2020, with the accusations covering a range of alleged behavior.
-He denied all allegations and has apologized for his comments being interpreted as sexually charged.
+He denied all of the most serious accusations while acknowledging that he had been "insensitive or too personal" while attempting playful banter.
 On February 28, 2021, New York Attorney General Letitia James announced that she would hire and deputize a law firm to conduct an independent investigation into the allegations.
 On March 11, the New York State Assembly authorized an impeachment investigation into the allegations.
-In August 2021, James released an investigatory report which stated that Cuomo sexually harassed 11 women during his time in office, with actions such as unwanted groping, kissing and sexual comments.
+In August 2021, James released an investigatory report that stated that Cuomo sexually harassed eleven women during his time in office, with actions such as unwanted groping, kissing and sexual comments.
 The controversy surrounding these allegations culminated in Governor Cuomo's resignation from office.
+Cuomo was replaced by his Lieutenant Governor, Kathy Hochul.

 The entire New York congressional delegation, including New York's two United States Senators, Majority Leader Chuck Schumer and Kirsten Gillibrand, and over 120 New York State legislators called for Cuomo's resignation, as did House Speaker Nancy Pelosi, Bill de Blasio, the mayor of New York City, and Eric Adams, the Brooklyn Borough President and Democratic nominee for Mayor of New York City.
 President Joe Biden stated his support for Attorney General James's independent investigation; he later called on Cuomo to resign after the investigatory report was released.
 On August 10, Cuomo announced that he would step down from office in 14 days, making his resignation effective on August 24.
-Cuomo was replaced by Kathy Hochul.

 On January 4, 2022, Albany County District Attorney David Soares dropped a criminal complaint against Cuomo and also announced that Cuomo would not face any other charges related to other groping allegations, citing lack of evidence.
 Three days later, a judge dropped the criminal charge against Cuomo.
-On January 31, 2022, the last of five criminal cases which had been pursued against Cuomo were dismissed.
+On January 31, 2022, the last of five criminal cases that had been pursued against Cuomo were dismissed.

 Sexual harassment allegations

-Whether a behavior is sexual harassment depends upon a number of factors.
-The harassment can be: